J&J Medical Connect

 3 Correll CU, Davis RE, Weingart M, et al. Efficacy and safety of lumateperone for treatment of schizophrenia: a randomized clinical trial.
 JAMA Psychiatry.
 2020;77(4):349-358.

-4 Vanover KE, Davis RE, Zhou Y, et al. Dopamine D2 receptor occupancy of lumateperone (ITI-007): a positron emission tomography study in patients with schizophrenia.
+4 Vanover KE, Davis RE, Zhou Y, et al. Dopamine D2 receptor occupancy of lumateperone (ITI-007): a Positron Emission Tomography Study in patients with schizophrenia.
 Neuropsychopharmacology.
 2019;44(3):598-605.

 5 Correll CU, Durgam S, Kozauer SG, et al. Lumateperone monotherapy for major depressive episodes associated with bipolar disorder: efficacy and safety in a randomized placebo-controlled trial. [published online ahead of print July 23, 2025].
-Int Clin Psychopharmacol. doi:10.1097/YIC.0000000000000597.
+Int Clin Psychopharmacol. doi:10.1097/yic.0000000000000597.

-6 Tohen M, Durgam S, Kozauer SG, et al. Long-term safety and tolerability of lumateperone 42 mg in patients with bipolar disorder: results from a 6-month open-label extension study. [published online ahead of print July 16, 2025].
-Int Clin Psychopharmacol. doi:10.1097/YIC.0000000000000596.
+6 Tohen M, Durgam S, Kozauer SG, et al. Long-term safety and tolerability of lumateperone 42 mg in patients with bipolar disorder: results from a 6-month open-label extension study.
+Int Clin Psychopharmacol.
+2026;41(2):130-137.

 7 Suppes T, Durgam S, Kozauer SG, et al. Adjunctive lumateperone (ITI‐007) in the treatment of bipolar depression: results from a randomized placebo‐controlled clinical trial.
 Bipolar Disord.
 2023;25(6):478-488.